50RC3/vAIn/README.md

 ## 6. Conclusion

-The vAIn project represents a shift towards decentralized, collaborative AI.
 By utilizing a P2P network for shared learning and distributed computation, vAIn aims to overcome the centralization challenges in current AI systems.
 As nodes collaborate, share resources, and improve models together, the network will progress toward AGI—capable of reasoning, learning autonomously, and adapting to new environments.

-Through cutting-edge techniques like federated learning, symbolic reasoning, and reinforcement learning, vAIn takes significant steps toward achieving true Artificial General Intelligence.
+Through techniques like federated learning, symbolic reasoning, and reinforcement learning, vAIn takes significant steps toward achieving true Artificial General Intelligence.

 ## Features